ircv3/ircv3-specifications/extensions/register.md

 The capability has an optional value, a comma-separated list of key-value pairs; the format is intended to follow the precedent set by [the multiline draft][multiline].

-The `draft/register` capability SHOULD NOT be requested.
-Servers MAY `NAK` any such request.
-The `REGISTER` command MUST be accepted regardless of any attempt to negotiate or disable the capability.

 The defined keys are:

  * `before-connect` - if present, indicates the server supports early registration, so it